Koch Fellow Program: Policy

 - Professional education and training opportunities on topics such as public speaking.

 - A generous stipend to help offset the costs of participating in the program.
-Participants will receive up to $5,000 for Summer KFP: Policy (10 weeks) or $6,000 for Spring and Fall KFP: Policy (12 weeks).
+Participants will receive up to $4,500 (10 week summer program) or $6,300 (14 week spring program).
 Visit our FAQs for more information.

 Questions?
 Email the recruiting team.